The generation of the Molecules Gateway can be summarized in three distinct steps:

 • Consistency and Ranking.
 In order to choose and score the most likely annotation, the different predictions are compared for agreement (same InChIKey) or name similarity, and according to whether or not the predicted molecule has been reported in the literature to originate from actinomycetes.
 In case of disagreement in predictions, two additional criteria are introduced: i) whether or not the chemical formula of the predicted molecule is identical to the formula predicted by SIRIUS; and ii) whether or not the calculated RT of the predicted molecule is within the confidence limits of the observed RT.
 Finally, a qualitative confidence level is assigned to the chosen prediction according to the Table below.

-★★ single tool or ranking process of discordant predictions
+★★ single tool or disagreement Warning

 No prediction